Hot House Races in 2008

 subject of a federal investigation concerning bribes and failure to report gifts.

-First he has to beat back a primary challenger from Lt.
-Gov. Sean Parnell,
+He did manage to beat back a primary challenge from Lt.
+Gov. Sean Parnell, though.

-Democratic opponent, probably Ethan Berkowitz, former minority leader in the
+Now he has to defeat the Democratic opponent, Ethan Berkowitz, former minority leader in the

 |